mkrogemann/poller/README.md

 ------
 The gem has been developed to run in Ruby 1.9.3 and is being continuously integrated in Ruby 2.0.0, 1.9.3 and 1.8.7.

 One design goal has been to work without external dependencies.
-Therefore it does not use such beautiful gems like the fabulous 'rest-client'.
+Therefore, it does not make use of gems such as the fabulous 'rest-client'.
 Proxy support has been built on top of the less comfortable net/http API.

 Extensions that require additional gems should be implemented as gems of their own.
 This way, users don't have to pull in any dependencies they don't really need (e.g. AMQP).